aokennard/rat-b-gone/README.md

 Additionally, this uses [System2](https://github.com/dordnung/System2) as a dependency, so you also need that.

 Download this repo and extract to your addons/sourcemod folder.
 I assume you have the SourcePawn compiler (`./spcomp`) in sourcemod/scripting.
-Define environment variable SOURCEMOD_ROOT at the root of your SourceMod directory, `addons/sourcemod`.
-You may want to save it in a file that gets `source`d.
-Finally, `make` in order to build the plugin.
+`make` in order to build the plugin.

 ## Usage